iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 ## Conclusion

 Versioning code is a Good Thing™.
-It allows us to continue to extend our APIs without breaking compatablility for existing users.
+It allows us to continue to extend our APIs without breaking compatiblility for existing users.
 Introducing API versions after a release may be a little painful, but it's doable.

 * What do you think of this solution?